sdasara95/sdasara95.github.io/_posts/2020-05-18-Curious-Case-Of-Recursion.md

 Drawing a fractal like Sierpinski triangle is an example of procedural recursion. <br>
 We are not returning anything but are achieving the drawing of the fractal during recursion. <br>
-You can copy Sierpinski Triangle [python code](https://runestone.academy/runestone/books/published/pythonds/Recursion/pythondsSierpinskiTriangle.html){:target="_blank"} and paste below in main.py to visualize:
+You can copy Sierpinski Triangle [python code here](https://runestone.academy/runestone/books/published/pythonds/Recursion/pythondsSierpinskiTriangle.html){:target="_blank"} and paste below in main.py to visualize:
 <iframe src="https://trinket.io/embed/python/66d046e959" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 Try changing the order of the recursive calls and you'll see the order of drawing change.
 This is because the tree is being unrolled differently. <br>